HVR88/Monochrome-Gaming-Logos/README.md

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/monochrome-sample4.jpg)

+These logos are a work of artistic expression on my part and recreations fair-use, they're all provided as-is.
 You can do pretty much whataver you want with the logos here, but I ask that you include a link back to this repository if distributing any of them with your work.
-These logos are a work of artistic expression on my part and provided as-is.
-If you plan to include any in a commercial project, be aware that while my recreations' copyright allows free use (aka copy-left), many of the designs are trademarked by their brand owners - so you've been informed, and I'm not taking responsibility for any issues that may arise from your use of the marks.
+If you plan to include any in a commercial project, be aware that while the license for this repository allows free use (aka copy-left), some of the designs (non-simple letters) may be covered by an original copyright and many of the designs are trademarked by their brand owners.
+You've been informed, and I'm not taking responsibility for any issues that may arise from your use of the marks.

 ### Requests